Indoor and outdoor cycling have pros and cons. Indoor bikes offer control, while outdoor bikes provide natural terrain and vitamin D.

 Disadvantages

 Although freeing, riding out in the world is more dangerous.
 Accidents are a constant threat, and you must be more cautious while riding.
-Riding uphill will be a constant challenge, especially if it’s a steeper slope that could tire out your muscles if you’re in the wrong gear.
+Riding uphill can be challenging, especially on steep slopes, which can tire your muscles if you’re in the wrong gear.

 Exercising indoors gives you a greater sense of control.